Pseudolycopodium: Taxonomy

 The species was first described in 1807 by Jacques Labillardière, as Lycopodium densum.
 However, the name had already been used for a different species, so this name is illegitimate.
 Hence when Werner Rothmaler in 1944 placed the species in the genus Lepidotis as Lepidotis densa, this was the first legitimate use of the epithet.
-In 1983, Josef Holub placed the species in his genus Pseudolycopodium.
+In 1983, Josef Holub placed the species in a newly described genus Pseudolycopodium.
 This placement is accepted in the Pteridophyte Phylogeny Group classification of 2016 (PPG I), and by the Checklist of Ferns and Lycophytes of the World as of June 2024.
 Other sources retain the species in its original genus, Lycopodium, where the legitimate name is Lycopodium deuterodensum Herter.

 Distribution and habitat

 Pseudolycopodium (as Lycopodium deuterodensum) grows in open forest, scrub or heath in eastern New South Wales, southern Victoria, Tasmania (including Bass Strait Islands, Queensland, South Australia the North and Chatham Islands of New Zealand and in New Caledonia.